pyx9999/black-arch-install/README.md

 Install arch linux distro:

-recommendation: manjaro or arch linux.
+recommendation: manjaro or arch linux os.

 garuda os does this for you